X=Prem: Plot

-Khilat is a brilliant Computer Science student successfully working for an international company but his life turns upside down when he meets with an accident while on a road trip with his fiancée, Joyee.
+Khilat (Sengupta) is a brilliant Computer Science student successfully working for an international company but his life turns upside down when he meets with an accident while on a road trip with his fiancée, Joyee (Das).
 Things become complicated when Khilat finds out that he is suffering from Retrograde Amnesia as a result of which he has lost memories from the past 10 years of his life.
 He meets Dr. Kaufman who tells him about an experimental procedure where the latter can implant memories of other's brains into Khilat's.
 Khilat, out of his desperation to get back his job asks for the professional memories to be restored but also comes up with an unusual request- to implant the memories of having fallen in love so that he can reunite with his girlfriend, Joyee.
 Although Dr. Kaufman succeeds in implanting the memories of his professional qualification, he fails to implant the memories of love as he needs a brain who loves Joyee like Khilat did.
 He asks Khilat and Joyee to find someone who matches the profile they need.

 Joyee, on the other hand, tries to restore Khilat's memories by telling him how their love story began and how they met, their first kiss, first lovemaking and about moments they spent together.
 But Khilat fails to recall his past.
 When all her efforts go in vain, Joyee finally decides to follow Dr. Kaufman's plan and starts looking for the person who was in love with her just like Khilat.
 They find out that there was a guy in college who used to stalk Joyee but she never crossed paths with him.
 They try to get all the details about the guy by asking around in the campus but keep hitting dead ends.
 Joyee finally gets in touch with a friend whose brother works in a famous social media company and he helps them to find out the list of people who visit Joyee's social media profile on a regular basis.
 They learn about Arnab, who stalks Joyee's social media profile every day despite not being on her friend list.